12 Easy Chapter Book Series for Early Readers

 Ivy and Bean Ivy and Bean are two little troublemakers who are always getting themselves into, well, trouble!
-Sophia loves this series–probably because she relates so well to these girls.
+My daughter loves this series–probably because she relates so well to these girls.

 This author also has a fun website dedicated to all things Ivy and Bean, including crafts and ideas about how to bug your sister.
 To go to the website click here: Ivy and Bean website.

 Nancy Drew and the Clue Crew: I was thrilled to pieces to find these books.
-My daughter Chloe was actually into them for a time, too, but Sophia truly loves them and I think in another year or so will be ready to move on to Nancy Drew proper.
+My middle daughter was actually into them for a time, too, but my youngest truly loves them and I think in another year or so will be ready to move on to Nancy Drew proper.

 I LOVED Nancy Drew as a child and I devoured those books.
 I have found a few here and there and re-read them even as an adult, so it makes me happy that there is a cute little series about a younger Nancy Drew for a younger audience.